All the New iOS 16 Features Apple Revealed Today

 SharePlay comes to Messages

 SharePlay, which debuted in iOS 15, lets you have a shared experience while connecting with someone over FaceTime.
-You can watch TV shows, listen to music in sync and other things. iOS 16 adds the ability to discover SharePlay apps from within FaceTime.
+You can watch TV shows, listen to music in sync and other things. iOS 16 adds the ability to discover more apps that support SharePlay from within FaceTime.

 But perhaps one of the coolest things Apple did for SharePlay was to make it work within the Messages app.
-Apple said that this was one of the biggest requests from developers.
-Now when you want to share a movie on Disney Plus, you can start SharePlay together while chatting in Messages.
+Apple said that this was one of the biggest requests from app developers.
+Now when you want to share a movie on Disney Plus, you can start SharePlay together with a friend while chatting in Messages.

 Safety Check aims to help people in abusive relationships